nihalX1/calculator-behaviour/README.md

 - effect (Then...)

 Each feature is in a different markdown file.
-This template has one blank starting point.
+This template has one blank starting point for us.

 As always, avoid passive voice :)